Scheduling Retail Employees

-Once the retail manager has established what the store needs and how much staffing it can afford, he/she may notice other issues that arise and effect the scheduling.
+Once the retail manager has established what the store needs and how much staffing it can afford, they may notice other issues that arise and affect the scheduling.
 These are the human factors.

 Personal issues among staff such as the lack of reliable transportation, illnesses, and child care problems can occur.
 As new employees are hired and added to the schedule, the ability and responsibility of each worker also becomes a test of the scheduling process.

-Once the retail manager understands the factors involved in scheduling employees, he/she can become skilled at balancing the store's staffing issues.
+Once the retail manager understands the factors involved in scheduling employees, they can become skilled at balancing the store's staffing issues.
 Scheduling becomes easier over time.